NCAR/ccpp-framework/doc/briefing.md

-# capgen-ng — Briefing for CCPP Framework Developers & Power Users
+# capgen — Briefing for CCPP Framework Developers & Power Users

 *Prepared for the 2026-05-14 walk-through; last revised 2026-06-05.
 Companion document to `doc/migration.md` (the detailed migration